Doctoral Internship in Health Service Psychology

 Philosophy of Training

 The doctoral internship program is committed to providing comprehensive training experiences to facilitate interns' professional development and personal growth.
-A primary goal is to help interns consolidate their clinical and consultation skills, and to integrate these into their professional identities as psychologists.
-This training experience marks the significant developmental transition of interns from trainees to well-rounded professionals who are able to function competently and autonomously and who will contribute to the field of psychology and to the welfare of clients and society in general.
+A primary goal is to help interns consolidate their clinical and consultation skills and integrate these into their professional identities as psychologists.
+This training experience marks the significant developmental transition of interns from trainees to well-rounded professionals who can function competently and autonomously and who will contribute to the field of psychology and the welfare of clients and society in general.
 Special focus is given to interns' development in the following areas:

 The development of a professional identity as a psychologist, and the evolution of roles from student to professional.
 This process involves the integration of knowledge of oneself with the ability to work clinically with richly diverse populations.
 This also involves being able to assume professional and personal responsibility for one's work.